Magnitude Invariant Parametrizations Improve Hypernetwork Learning: Additional Experimental Results

 \textbf{Feature Normalization} - Feature normalization techniques such as layer normalization, instance normalization or group normalization do remove the proportionality phenomenon we identify~\citep{ba2016layer,ulyanov2016instance}.
 However, by doing so they make the predicted weights independent of the input hyperparameter, limiting the modeling capacity of the hypernetwork architecture.
 Moreover, in our empirical analysis, networks with layer normalization in the hypernetwork layers failed to train entirely, with the loss diverging early in training.
-We found this behavior to be consistent across optimization hyperparameter settings including learning rate and Adam $\beta$ factors.

 \textbf{Weight Normalization} - We also considered techniques that decouple the gradient magnitude and direction such as weight normalization~\citep{qiao2019weight}.
 Performing weight normalization on the hypernetwork predictions effectively decouples the gradient magnitude and direction.
-Figure~\ref{fig:primaryweightnorm} shows validation convergence and final model accuracy in the test set for the default parametrization, the NPA parametrization and a parametrization that applies weight normalization to the predicted parameters~$\theta$.
 We find that convergence is substantially lower compared to the default parametrization.
 Moreover, final model performance does not match the default parametrization.